 Henry Marriott Paget: List of Known Paintings

-These are the ones I know about.
+The paintings listed below are the ones I know about.
 They are in date order; with some that I haven’t been able to date listed at the end.
 I’ve tried to give additional information where I know it – details of the subject or the sitter; where exhibited; comments at the time; where it is now etc.

 1874 Market Day.

-Exhibited Royal Society of Arts Birmingham.
+Exhibited Royal Society of Arts

 1879 Enid and Geraint.
 Oil